Complete a brief form assuring basic safety measures.

 Employees may not be discriminated against and denied health insurance based on their genetic information.

-Prohibits employing offices from intimidating, retaliating against, or discriminating against employees who exercise their rights under the CAA.
+An employer may not intimidate, retaliate, or discriminate against employees who exercise their rights applied by the CAA.

 Employees cannot be discriminated against for past or present duty in the “uniformed services,” and those who leave work to perform unformed service are entitled to be reemployed after a service obligation ends.